Kettering railway station: Corby services

-Just north of Kettering, on Engineer's Line Reference SPC2 (St Pancras to Chesterfield), is Glendon Junction for the Oakham to Kettering Line.
-This leads through Corby to Manton Junction, where it joins the Leicester to Peterborough Line.
+Just north of Kettering, on Engineer's Line Reference SPC2 (St Pancras to Chesterfield), is Glendon Junction for the Oakham–Kettering line.
+This leads through Corby to Manton Junction, where it joins the Leicester–Peterborough line.
 This historically provided an alternative route for expresses to Nottingham via Old Dalby.

 Passenger services were withdrawn from this line in the 1960s, though it remained open for freight.
 In 1987, Network SouthEast experimentally introduced a shuttle service between Kettering and a new station in the nearby town of Corby.
 The service was withdrawn a few years later.
 Corby was often regarded as being the largest town in western Europe with no railway station.
 East Midlands Trains, and Midland Mainline before it, was committed through its franchise to run a shuttle bus from Corby to Kettering station.
 Occasionally the line is used as a diversionary route when the route between Kettering and Leicester is closed.

 The new station at Corby was originally planned to open in December 2008, but this was delayed until extra trains were acquired.
 It eventually opened on 23 February 2009, initially served by one return train to London St Pancras per day, operated by East Midlands Trains.
 Full service, with 13 daily returns to London, started on 27 April 2009.
 The service provided hourly trains between Corby and London St Pancras International until the May 2021 timetable change when the service was increased to half-hourly under the new franchise holder Abellio.